 Note: To use this setting, the combing mode must first be activated.

-Each layer starts printing near the same point where the previous layer started printing.
-This way the material has enough time to cool down, which is really useful for printing overhangs and small parts, however this can increase the printing time.
+Each layer starts printing near the same point where the previous layer started.
+This way the material has enough time to cool down, which is very useful for printing overhangs and small parts, however this can also increase the printing time.

-By activating the Z-jumping surface will go down each time a retraction is made, in this way when the print head will be separated from the part while it is moving.
+By activating the Z-Hop, the surface will go down each time a retraction is made, this way the print head is separated from the part while it moves.

-Height of Z Hop: it is the distance that the nozzle will separate from the piece.
+Height of Z Hop: the distance between the nozzle and the piece.

-Z Hop after the purge tower: When this option is activated, a jump will be made between the purge tower and the part.
-In this way, materials remains are avoided on the outside of the piece.
+Z Hop after the Purge Tower: When this option is activated, a jump will be made between the purge tower and the part.
+This way, material remains are avoided on the outside of the piece.

-Z Hop on layer change: the jump is made when the head moves to make the next layer.
-The possibility of damage to the printer layer is reduced.
+Z Hop on Layer Change: the jump made when the head moves to make the next layer.
+The possibility of damage to the print layer is reduced.

-Z Hop after extruder change: a jump will be made when there is an extruder change.
-In this way the remaining material will remain on the part.
+Z Hop after Extruder Change: a jump made when there is an extruder change.
+This way the remaining material will remain on the part.